aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades.md

 Worker node groups can use the same machineGroupRef as previous groups, or you can define a new machine configuration for your new group.

+### Resume upgrade after failure

+EKS Anywhere supports re-running the `upgrade` command post-failure as an experimental feature.
+If the `upgrade` command fails, the user can manually fix the issue (when applicable) and simply rerun the same command.
+At this point, the CLI will skip the completed tasks, restore the state of the operation, and resume the upgrade process.
+The completed tasks are stored in the `generated` folder as a file named `<clusterName>-checkpoint.yaml`.

+This feature is experimental.
+To enable this feature, export the following environment variable:<br/>
+`export CHECKPOINT_ENABLED=true`

 ### Troubleshooting